auth0/docs/articles/multifactor-authentication/send-phone-message-hook-infobip.md

 useCase:
   - customize-mfa
 ---
-# Configuring a Custom SMS Gateway for MFA using Amazon SNS
+# Configuring a Custom SMS Gateway for MFA using Infobip

 ## Prerequisites

 Before you begin this tutorial, please:

-* Sign up for an [Amazon Web Services](https://portal.aws.amazon.com/billing/signup#/start).
-* Capture your Amazon Web Service region.
+* Login to the [Infobip Portal](https://portal.infobip.com/) or [signup for a free trial](https://www.infobip.com/signup).
-* Create a new Amazon IAM User with the `AmazonSNSFullAccess` role.
+* Create and capture a new API Key in the [Infobip API Keys page](https://portal.infobip.com/.settings/accounts/api-keys)
-* Capture the user's access key and secret key details.

 ## 1. Create a Send Phone Message hook